Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Source: drugabuse.gov

-Biological makeup, genetics and environment all play a part.
+Biological makeup, genetics and environment play a part.
 Other risk factors are trauma, mental health illnesses, childhood bullying and neglect.
 Troubled children are especially at risk as their brain is still in the most critical growth period and very vulnerable to chemical influences.

 Scientists estimate that genes, including the effects of environmental factors, have on a person’s gene expression, account for between 40 and 60% of a person’s risk of developing an addiction (7)